City of Bad Gandersheim

 When completed, it will have a water surface of 400 ha and a bank length of 11 km.
 The utilisation concept provides for various zones for bathing, water sports, holiday accommodation, landing places for boats, fishing and nature conservation.
 The third largest lake in Lower Saxony is expected to be created here by 2032, but even now it is worthwhile taking the path to the depleted open-cast mine.
 From May to September, public guided tours on various topics are offered every second Saturday of the month.

 District of Hildesheim

-Hildesheim World Heritage Visitor Centre and Tourist Information
+World Heritage Visitor Centre Hildesheim & Tourist Information

 UNESCO World Heritage Churches